Press Release

 Installed at the heart of Museum Tinguely and presented for the first time in Europe, a series of excavator heads precisely embodies this moment of suspension.
 A metaphor for human voracity, in the museum context these tools commonly found on building sites become fossils from the future.

 As in the other works in the exhibition, Gaillard creates a new narrative out of disparate, even contrary fragments.
-In this new narrative, anecdotes mix with history, while city, nature and people coexist in a shared non-linear space-time structure.
+In this new narrative, anecdotes mix with history, while city, nature and people coexist in a shared non-

 1] Cyprien Gaillard, Captain Blood痴 Moorhen, 2013.
 [2] KOE (still), 2015.
 Film.
 [3] Sober City (Jackie Robinson & Pee Wee Reese), 2015 (detail).
 [4, 5] Nightlife (still), 2015.
 Film. ゥ Cyprien Gaillard.
 Courtesy the artist, Spr・h Magers and Gladstone Gallery.